 In this story that will warm your heart!Anthony Rizzo is a Good Italian Boy by Amanda ReCupido & Matt Lynch

 The Chicago Cubs’ Anthony Rizzo loves big dinners with his family when he’s not hitting home runs on the field.
 Take a look at what defined a baseball legend in the highly-anticipated literary debut from Amanda ReCupido and Matt Lynch.
 Richly illustrated and full of heart, Anthony Rizzo is a Good Italian Boy is sure to be an instant classic for fans of all ages.

 by Lauren Miller

-In his richly illustrated debut children’s book, Benny Becomes an Architect, David Hughes uses fun facts about Morgan State University to explore the awe-filled opportunities that different careers can offer.
+When Benny is tasked with a daunting homework assignment to tell the class what he wants to do when he grows up, he is thrust into a journey of wonder and self-discovery.
+Will an enlightening conversation with his grandfather change everything?In his richly illustrated debut children’s book, Benny Becomes an Architect, David Hughes uses fun facts about Morgan State University to explore the awe-filled opportunities that different careers can offer.
 Relive all the wonder, excitement, and possibility that a future with Morgan State University can offer today!
 Faith and Zee: Same, but Different by Kimberly Woock

 Faith and Zee are two sisters who may be different in many ways, but they also have many ways in which they’re the same.
 Come along and see how special kids can help you too see things in different ways!